jurmy24/terminal-cv-website/public/filesystem/root/projects/twiga.md

 ## Project Overview

-Twiga makes use of a RAG pipeline to provide teachers with customized educational exercises and resources.
+Twiga makes use of RAG to provide teachers with customized educational exercises and resources.
 The chatbot simplifies the process of generating course-appropriate questions and exercises, ensuring they align with the Tanzanian national curriculum.
-The idea is that it can be used for a multitude of educational applications such as generating exams, lesson plans, searching for textbook info, etc.
+The idea is that it can be used for a multitude of educational applications such as generating exams, lesson plans, searching for textbook info, etc. We make it available to Tanzanian teachers for free directly in WhatsApp.

-## Key Features

--   **Custom Exercise Generation**: Twiga generates exercises that match the format of existing ones found in Tanzania's national examinations and textbooks.
--   **Easy Integration**: The chatbot is designed for seamless deployment on WhatsApp, making it easily accessible to teachers.
--   **Contextual Relevance**: Ensures that generated questions are answerable using knowledge from the textbooks and provide the appropriate level of challenge.

-## Technical Development

-The technical development of Twiga involved several key components:

--   **RAG Pipeline**: Implementing a sophisticated Retrieval-Augmented Generation system using rerankers, query-preprocessors, hybrid retrieval, and few-shot prompting.
--   **WhatsApp Integration**: Ensuring smooth deployment and user experience on the WhatsApp platform using Python Flask API.

 ## Field Study